Overview

 Models

-Models lie at the core of deep learning.
-They serve as the function sets that map inputs to outputs.
+Models are the foundation of deep learning.
+They work as function sets that transform inputs into outputs.

-The specific function is determined by choosing a model architecture and training it to obtain a unique set of parameters.
+The exact function is created by first choosing a model architecture and then getting a specific set of parameters by training the model on data.

 Layers

-Deep learning models are composed of layers.
-A layer is like a sub-function that processes the input data and passes it to the next layer.
-Different types of layers serve specific purposes.
+Deep learning models are built from layers.
+A layer works like a step that processes data and sends it to the next layer.
+Different layer types have different jobs.
 Here are some examples:

-To get started, don’t get overwhelmed by the details of each layer type.
-Just get a sense of their functions and focus on applying entire models in practical senarios.
-You can always revisit and explore individual layers more thoroughly later.
+To get started, don’t get overwhelmed by all the different layer types.
+Just get a sense of their basic purposes and focus on using complete models for practical tasks.
+You can always learn more about individual layers later.

 A fully-connected layer connects every input to every output through learnable weights, allowing the network to combine features and make predictions.